arahansen/mern-tutorial/README.md

 * [React](https://facebook.github.io/react/)
 * [Node](https://nodejs.org/en/)

-This stack is appealing because it allows developers who might traditionally be "trapped" on the front-end to extend their JavaScript super powers across the entire pipeline of an application without the cognitive-overhead of context switching between programming languages.
+This stack is appealing because it allows developers who might traditionally be "trapped" on the front-end to extend their JavaScript super powers across the entire pipeline of an application without the cognitive-overhead of context switching between programming languages and oftentimes programming paradigms.

 ## Jump In (Run Tutorial Examples)